 The goal of a manufacturing organization is to make money.

-If the goal is to make money, than an action that moves us toward making money is productive.
-And an action that takes away from making money is non-productive.
+money is productive.
+And an action that takes away from

 Ch 6